fbpx

 • Request to be present during the viewing

-• Refuse access if 24 hours’ notice is not given, although obstructing reasonable access could lead to eviction.
+• Refuse access if 24 hours notice is not given.
+Although obstructing reasonable access could lead to eviction.

-Tenants do not have to keep the property in any particular condition for viewings beyond their contractual obligations, and landlords cannot expect tenants to make additional preparations.
+Tenants do not have to keep the property in a specific condition for viewings.

-Tenants should aim to compromise on convenient viewing times.
 If landlords want vacant possession for open house viewing after tenants leave, this would only be by mutual agreement.

 Is my new landlord allowed to increase the rent?

-In most cases, a new landlord cannot unilaterally impose a rent increase immediately after taking ownership of a property.
 They must inherit the existing tenancy on the same terms.
 So, during any fixed term, rents can remain the same.

 However, once the fixed term ends, the new landlord can seek to increase the rent.

-To increase rent, a landlord must:
+To increase rent, a landlord must

 • Serving any contractual notice to increase the rent – usually 1-2 months